 More information about conference requirements (PDF, 13 pages)

 What happens if I submit a consultation request that does not include all the necessary information?

 We will send the request back to you and provide guidance that outlines the additional information required to complete consultation.
 You will need to make the necessary changes to the document and resubmit it to us.
 It is always wise to discuss your project with your Section 7 Contact prior to submitting a signed letter if you have questions or concerns.

 Once all the information needed to begin consultation is received (i.e., all effects have been considered, analyses complete, details of action are complete in your incoming request, etc.), consultation may begin.
 Up until this point, any conversations and negotiations with us are considered pre-consultation and technical guidance.

 How long does it take to receive a letter of concurrence once I submit an adequate request for consultation?

-It is our policy to provide concurrence for informal consultations within 30 days of the initiation of consultation.
+We shall provide concurrence for informal consultations within 60 days of the initiation of consultation.
 With a well written request, you will typically receive a letter of concurrence within one week.
 We are required under regulation to provide a Biological Opinion for formal consultations within 135 days from the start of consultation.